For most, a trip into the mountains is a way to reconnect with nature; for others it can be a lifesaver.

 “It is important because its results are life-changing,” she adds. “[This program] was the first time I felt like someone was giving back to me for my service and sacrifice and it was the first step for me on my healing journey.
 With reflection, comes direction.”

-Outward Bound Canada works with around 3,000 participants each year as part of its various programs, and the Veterans’ Program makes up between 40-80 percent of that, depending on funding.
+Outward Bound Canada works with around 3,000 participants each year as part of its various programs.

 So what’s it like for a mountain guide to take seasoned combat veterans into the mountains?